iobis/manual/access.md

 * <https://api.obis.org/>

-Both the mapper and the R package are based on the [OBIS API](https://api.obis.org/), which can also be used to find and download data.
+Both the Mapper and the R package are based on the [OBIS API](https://api.obis.org/), which can also be used to find data.
 When using the API directly, you can filter by the following options:

 * Occurrence
 * Taxon